gcatanese/Bello/README.md

 Bello is a lightweight ADC which distributes incoming Webhook traffic to the available hosts supporting ***RoundRobin*** with ***Session Persistence*** (sticky sessions), parsing the payload to fetch relevant user/session information.

+## Use Cases
+* Load Balancing: distribute Chatbot webhook traffic ensuring ***Session Persistence***
+* Unload node: distribute Chatboot webhook traffic to other hosts so an host/service can redeploy or go offline

 ## Deploy

 Run DockerImage providing the volume where to find the config folder.